 This one is common nowadays.
 You purchase a memory card that says for instance, “maximum 95 MB per second read and 90 MB per second write speed” and a “V30” label that is to be guaranteed a minimum speed of 30 MB per second.

-But when you are copying a file using a fast SD card reader, you might not even get speed more than 5-10 MB per second.
+But when you are copying a file using a fast SD card reader, you might not even get a speed of more than 5-10 MB per second.

 Old and slow memory cards are always cheap, and some companies change labels on unsold cards to make them seem fast, but in reality, they are slow.

 2. Reduced Capacity

-Reduced capacity is another common issue, where the card reports large size to your camera, computer, or storage device.
+Reduced capacity is another common issue, where the card reports a large size to your camera, computer, or storage device.
 But in reality, it contains a tiny part of the total capacity.

 For example, a 512-gigabyte memory card might show up as 512 gigabytes on your PC, but in reality, contain only 64 gigabytes of storage cells.

 Such can happen because the microchip (a part of the SD card that is reporting the total amount of available storage) in the SD card has been redesigned to report a false capacity to the host.

 Memory cards of such nature are hazardous, reason because you might not be able to tell that they are fakes, not until you start filling them up.

-In this kind case, the first 64 gigabytes of storage may work very fine, but if it exceeds that size, it starts to produce data errors.
+In this kind of case, the first 64 gigabytes of storage may work very fine, but if it exceeds that size, it starts to produce data errors.

 Counterfeit or fake SD cards with reduced capacities should be avoided because they will most certainly result in loss of data.

 3. Fake Brand

-Some SD cards have brand labels on them and sold at a premium price, but in real fact, they are made of cheap particles by some unknown manufacturer.
+Some SD cards have brand labels on them and are sold at a premium price, but in real fact, they are made of cheap particles by some unknown manufacturer.

 It could be a small producer that sells “rejects” from big brands, and in some cases, it could be an OEM product from a legitimate producer with misrepresented specifications.